simpulton/angular2-patterns-in-angular1/03_organize_your_application_with_subcomponents.md

 <item-details *ngFor="let item of items" [item]="item"></item-details>
 ```

 Putting components front and center of your application and letting it drive the architecture is one of the single most important concepts in Angular 2 that we can apply to our Angular 1 applications.
+In the example below, the syntax is slightly different but the approach is almost identical.
+We have extracted out a category item component that is wrapped in the **CategoryItemModule** that we will use to inject into the **CategoriesModule**.
+In Angular 2, we do this at the component level via metadata but in Angular 1, we need to do this at the component level as a submodule dependency.

 ```javascript
 import angular from 'angular';